2600hz/kazoo/core/kazoo_services/doc/bookkeepers.md

        "sync_buffer_period": 600
    },
    ```
-After refreshing the db settings and adding a SIP device, Kazoo will contact the remote bookkeeper with the new information.
+After adding a SIP device, Kazoo will contact the remote bookkeeper with the new information.

 Here is some sample PHP code for testing the collection of data on the bookkeeper end.
 ```php